actyx-contrib/machine-demo-box/src/postgres-grafana/README.md

 ## Grafana

 Dashboards and datasources for grafana are provisioned from `grafana-provisioning`.

 To add datasources, create a new `<my datasource>.yml` file in `grafana-provisioning/datasources`.

+To add a new dashboard, ...

+* ... create a dashboard using the UI,
+* ... copy the definition (`Dashboard Settings` (cog wheel icon to the upper right) ->  `JSON Model` -> copy JSON contents)
+* ... and paste it to a new `<my dashboard>.json` file in `grafana-provisioning/dashboards`.

 To make changes to the dashboards, go to http://localhost:3000/ and log in using `admin`/`admin`

-To persist changes in the default dashboard, export the dashboard JSON from the Grafana UI ()
+To persist changes in the default dashboard, export the dashboard JSON from the Grafana UI and save the contents to `grafana-provisioning/dashboards/default.json`

-TODO:
-* Provisioning
-  * dashboard
-  * datasource
-*

-## dashboard:
+## dashboard

 per machine:

-  - KPI (groupBy status) (PieChart) (check readme - settings in tsap-connector)
+* KPI (groupBy status) (PieChart) (check readme - settings in tsap-connector)
-  - OEE
+* OEE
-  - Values in graphen over time
+* Values in graphen over time
-  - Error barchart over time: Ignored Yellow) / Acknowledged
+* Error barchart over time: Ignored Yellow) / Acknowledged